 ABC DEAD (Short film)

 A collaboration with film maker Camilla Robinson, inspired by the dark tales of Edward Gorey, ABCDead is a gothic tale of sadness and woe, tracing the decline and fall of Amy, Basil, Cynthia and Doris who all come to untimely ends, in the most fashionable attire.
 Showcasing the designs of shoe designer Tracey Neuls and accessories designed by Dean Sidaway, it premiered at the ICA as part of the London Short Film Festival, part of the official selection for the Aesthetica Short Film Festival (ASFF).
-It is currently a finalist of the September 2015 Funny Women short film awards and features on The Huffington Post.
+It was 2015 Funny Women Awards finalist and featured on The Huffington Post.

 (Winner of the coup de coeur award from Canal + in 2003)